+The MAMP model serves two principal purposes.
+A central focus of a IIASA research project is an analysis of the siting decision concerning liquefied natural gas terminals in four countries (the Federal Republic of Germany, the United Kingdom, the Netherlands, and the United States).
 A discussion of the factors influencing the siting process in different countries appears in Kunreuther, Linnerooth, and Starnes (in press).
 The MAMP model has enabled us to standardize our presentation.
 In a more general sense, it may be a useful tool for undertaking comparative analyses across cultures and across problems.

-Secondly, the MAMP model is a natural extension of the burgeoning literature in the social sciences on the key role that limited time, attention and information processing capabilities play in political decision making where there are uncertain outcomes and likely conflicts among interested parties.
+Secondly, the MAMP model is a natural extension of the burgeoning literature in the social sciences on the key role that limited time, attention, and information processing capabilities play in political decision making where there are uncertain outcomes and likely conflicts among interested parties.
 It, thus, reflects the importance of understanding decision processes as a first step in trying to improve the way society copes with these types of public goods.

-We illustrate the application of MAMP in the context of one of our four case studies--the siting of an LNG terminal in California.
+We illustrate the application of MAMP in the context of one of our four case studies the siting of an LNG terminal in California.
 A brief description of the nature of the problem provides a perspective on this case.
 Liquefied natural gas (LNG) is a potential source of energy which requires a fairly complicated technological process that has the potential, albeit with very low probability, of creating severe losses.
 For purposes of transporting, natural gas can be converted to liquid form at about 1/600 its gaseous volume.
 It is shipped in specially constructed tankers and received at a terminal where it undergoes regasification and is then distributed.
-The entire system (i.e., the liquefaction facility, the LNG tankers, the receiving terminal and regasification facility) can cost more than \$1 billion to construct (Office of Technology Assessment 1977).
+The entire system (i.e., the liquefaction facility, the LNG tankers, the receiving terminal, and regasification facility) can cost more than \$1 billion to construct (Office of Technology Assessment, 1977).
 In 1974, three LNG terminals were proposed for California.
-After seven years of negotiations, hearings and studies, on three levels of government, there is still no approved site for any of the proposed terminals in California.
+After seven years of negotiations, hearings, and studies, on three levels of government, there is still no approved site for any of the proposed terminals in California.
+(A more detailed discussion of the California siting process appears in Kunreuther & Lathrop, in press; Lathrop, 1981; Linnerooth, 1980.)

 The paper is organized as follows.
-In Section II we briefly specify the conceptual foundations of the MAMP model.
-Section III provides a more formal structure building on concepts first proposed by Braybrooke (1974).
-In Section IV we show how the decision process for LNG siting in California can be examined through the use of the model.
-Section V suggests ways that the MAMP model can help to better understand the societal decision-making process.
+In section II we briefly specify the conceptual foundations of the MAMP model.
+Section III provides a more formal structural building on concepts first proposed by Braybrooke (1974).
+In section IV we show how the decision process for LNG siting in California can be examined through the use of the model.
+Section V suggests ways that the MAMP model can help to understand better the societal decision-making process.
 The concluding section suggests future research needs for improving the process.